 His Highness the Emir of Qassim, in the presence of His Highness the Vice President, reviews the programs of the University's Applied College

-HH the Emir of Qassim praised
+His Royal Highness the Emir of the Qassim region praised

-His Excellency the President of the University, Prof. Dr. Muhammad bin Fahad Al-Sharekh, spoke during the meeting about the establishment of the Applied College and the regulations governing its work, explaining that the establishment of applied colleges came in response to the decisions of the Council of University Affairs in converting a number of theoretical colleges in the Kingdom, and within the transformations witnessed by the higher education sector, stressing that the university was keen to continue offering its programs at its headquarters in the governorates within its new structure, to offer more than (22) applied programs in (10) branches at the university's headquarters and a number of headquarters in the governorates of the region, reflecting the commitment to expand opportunities for applied education by the university
+His Excellency, University President Professor Dr. Mohammed bin Fahad Al-Sharikh, spoke during the meeting about the establishment of the Applied College and its regulations.
+He explained that the establishment of applied colleges came in response to the decisions of the Council of University Affairs to transform a number of theoretical colleges in the Kingdom, and as part of the transformations witnessed by the higher education sector.
+He emphasized that the university was keen to continue offering its programs within its campuses in the governorates under its new structure.
+The Applied College offers more than 22 applied programs in 10 branches within the main campus of the university and in a number of its campuses in the governorates of the region, reflecting the university's commitment to expanding applied education opportunities and meeting the needs of the labor market in various cities and governorates of Qassim.

 INDUSTRY,INNOVATION AND INFRASTRUCTURE9